The Peanut Revolution of George Washington Carver

 The “105 Ways” Bulletin

-- Recipes for food preparation
+- Recipes for food preparation.

-- Methods to create beverages
+- Methods to create beverages.

-- Applications for peanuts in household cleaning products
+- Applications for peanuts in household cleaning products.

 These uses were detailed in a way that was accessible to a broad audience.
 The language was directed at farmers who were looking to diversify their crops, teachers seeking informative material for their lessons, and homemakers eager to try new and economical recipes.

-Here is a link to an online archive of the 105 Ways bulletin.
+In the following link, you can find the online archive of the 105 Ways bulletin.

 The Bulletin’s Impact on Society

-The peanut was transformed.
-What was a simple crop became a multifaceted resource that resonated with various segments of society.
 The bulletin’s legacy is still visible in today’s culinary and agricultural practices.

 Carver’s Impact on Southern Agriculture and Economy

-- Relying solely on cotton
+- Relying solely on cotton.

-- Faced with nitrogen-depleted soil
+- Faced with nitrogen-depleted soil.

-- Helpless when it came to fluctuation in market prices
+- Helpless when it came to fluctuation in market prices.

 By 1915, peanut farming covered roughly 500,000 acres in the South.
 After Carver’s influence and the introduction of his multiple uses for peanuts, the acreage grew to an impressive 4 million by 1918.
-This expansion can be seen as a direct result of Carver’s encouragement for farmers to consider peanuts as a valuable commodity.

 Other Significant Work

 While Carver’s pioneering contributions to the use of peanuts are widely celebrated, it’s important to note that he also worked on other crops.
 Sweet potatoes were another subject of Carver’s extensive research.
-He developed over 100 products from sweet potatoes, ranging from dyes and molasses to postage stamp glue.
+He developed over 100 products from sweet potatoes, from dyes and molasses to postage stamp glue.

-Carver’s ingenuity also shone in the field of natural paints and stains.
+His ingenuity also excelled in the field of natural paints and stains.
 He utilized soil pigments to create a variety of colors for artistic and practical purposes.
-His methods exemplified resourcefulness.
-He made use of simple soil to produce a range of paints that offered an economical alternative to the costly imported products of this period.

-The contributions made by Carver to agriculture and science earned him multiple recognitions and honors.
+Carver’s contributions to agriculture and science earned him multiple honors.

 Key Honors Received: